puppetlabs/puppetlabs-vsphere/CONTRIBUTING.md

       description (50 characters is the soft limit, excluding ticket number(s)), and should skip the full stop.

+    - Associate the issue in the message.
+The first line should include the issue number in the form "(#XXXX) Rest of message".

     - The body should provide a meaningful commit message, which:

       - uses the imperative, present tense: "change", not "changed" or